UKCloud/documentation/articles/openshift/oshift-ref-security-best-practices.md

 ## Creating and deploying vulnerable container images

-There have been many incidents in recent history whereby containers that contain severe vulnerabilities have been deployed into production clusters.
-To avoid this from happening, you should use base images from trusted sources, that is, from Red Hat's container registry.
-These containers are scanned for vulnerabilities on a daily basis and given a security rating based on known security risks at that moment in time.
-Docker Hub also provides some certified containers.
-Users can also choose to build their own base containers from scratch.
-However, containers built from scratch could still contain vulnerable packages.
-Therefore, it is good practice to set up an automated image scanning process, as part of your container building and deployment process, which can scan the built image and provide an image security rating.
-It is also possible to use image scanning tools to certify your own images before they are deployed so that only images with an acceptable security rating set by your OpenShift administrators are deployed.

-Some container image scanning tools include:
+Just like traditional software packages, containers also run software, even if they are running that software within a self contained environment of a container.
+These containers can be built and run using vulnerable software packages/libraries.
+It is therefore considered good practice to do the following to ensure that you are not introducing vulnerable containers into your clusters.

+ 1. Only use base images from trusted sources, i.e Red Hat's container registry.
+RedHats containers on RedHats container registry are scanned for vulnerabilities and given a security rating.
+Docker Hub also provides some certified containers which are built using best practices, tested and validated against the Docker Enterprise Edition platform and APIs, pass Dockers security requirements, and are collaboratively supported by Docker and the firms whos container it is.
+Users can also choose to build base containers from scratch using only the software packages they need for their workload.
+Although building containers from scratch and using just enough of the software packages you need to run for your workload does not garantee that your base image is going to be free of all possible vulnerabilities as it is possible that some of those software packages could contain vulnerabilities.

+ 2. Scan your containers with container scanning software as part of your build or deployment process.
+There are several tools available to scan containers.
+These tools give you a security rating on your final container once it's been created from a secure base container.
+There are a few such tools:-

   -  OpenSCAP-docker
   -  Black Duck Hub
   -  JFrog Xray
   -  Twistlock
   -  Image-inspector
   -  Clair

-You should also apply the Principle of least privilege with containers too.
-If it can be avoided you should never run containers as the root user; instead always run as a user with just enough privileges to run the required container workload.

 ## Secrets

 Sensitive information, such as passwords, SSH keys, tokens and certificates, are examples of information that could be considered secret.
-Such secrets should never be stored in any place in readable format (for example, in source code, GitHub repositories, and so on).
+As such secrets should never be stored in any place in plain text readable format (for example, in source code, GitHub repositories, and so on).
 It is imperative that when secrets are required in OpenShift, they are set up as OpenShift Secrets.
 This allows the secrets to be encrypted within OpenShift and accessed only by the relevant containers when they are needed.
+However there are limits to the current OpenShift secrets ability, these are; that the secrets are encoded in base64 encryption which can be easily decrypted and stored secrets can be accessible from any container on the same node.
+So users could use a popular solution like Hashicorps Vault software for secret storage.

 ## Limiting resources

 You should always set up containers with resource limits.
 In the event of a denial of service attack, or even just a burst of very high load on a service, these resource limits will prevent pods from using all available resources in the node they are running on.
 You can read more about setting resource quotas and limits [here](https://docs.openshift.com/container-platform/3.11/dev_guide/compute_resources.html).

-## Privileged ports

-TCP/IP ports below port 1024 are considered to be privileged ports and you should not use them to front any service that is deployed into OpenShift.

 ## Route security

 Within OpenShift, you can expose your services using routes.
-Creating a route to a service enables your users to access the service through a URL on a browser.
-By default, the URLs that are created are exposed on HTTP port 80 without any SSL certificate.
+Creating a route to a service enables your users to access the service through a URL in a browser.
+If you do not specify any SSL certificates for your route than it would be exposed on HTTP port 80 without any SSL certificate.
 You can secure these routes with SSL encryption using one of three SSL termination methods:

  - Edge - SSL termination is done on the HAProxy router from which point onwards the traffic is un-encrypted